BDR-Pro/LocalMonero/README.md

-Sure, here is a sample README for your project, `OpenMoneroP2P.store`, which is a non-custodial P2P platform for trading Monero and fiat currencies using Django:

----

 # OpenMoneroP2P.store

 OpenMoneroP2P.store is a non-custodial peer-to-peer platform for buying and selling Monero (XMR) and fiat currencies.
 This platform facilitates direct transactions between users, ensuring that funds are never held by the platform itself.

 ## Features